lama7/blogtool/README.md

 +   --charset=CHARSET
     Set the CHARSET to use to decode text prior to running it through markdown.

++   --posttype=POSTTYPE
+    By default, post file content is published as a post to a blog so this option is not normally needed (in other words, `--posttype=post` is redundant)  Wordpress blogs also support a __page__ type as well, in which case the content is published as a page to the blog, rather than as a post entry on the main page.
+Note this also will support other page types, but they must be registered with the blog software.

 +   -D COMMENTID, --deletecomment=COMMENTID
     Delete COMMENTID from a blog.